For an initial consultation, call us now on 0300 131 6767

 It can take a while for the Home Office to arrange your deportation or removal.
 During this time, you will be required to visit an immigration reporting centre every two weeks or once a month.

-If the timeframe before you are deported or removed is short, or the authorities believe you might try to avoid it, you will be taken to a detention centre.
+If the timeframe before you are deported or removed is short, or the authorities believe you might try to avoid it, you may be taken to a detention centre.
 This can happen at any time unless you are pregnant or are exempt due to your mental health.
-For that reason, it is important that you make sure that you have all your documents with you, such as copies of your applications and refusal decisions.
+For that reason, it is important that you make sure that you have all of your documents with you, such as copies of your applications and refusal decisions.

 While you are in detention, you can also make an application for bail.